simkaurd/3040-A2/README.md

   2. Format your resume content either directly in GitHub or by using a [Markdown editor](#more-resources).
   3. Input your resume content formatted using Markdown syntax in this file if applicable and save your changes using the green "Commit changes..." button on top right.
 3. **Adding a Theme**
 * ***Concept of Etter's Book***: GitHub Pages supports a list of Jekyll themes which allows users to create a cohesive static website.
 As Etter mentions in their book, it is vital to present all technical documentation in a visually appealing and consistent way.
-Utilising [Jekyll Themes](#more-resources) allows us to do the same in simple steps.
+Applying [Jekyll Themes](#more-resources) allows us to do the same in simple steps.
 * ***Steps***:
+  1. Create a new file named **_config.yml** in your repository.
+  2.
 4. **Publishing static website**
 * ***Concept of Etter's Book***:
 * ***Steps***: